Application Merge

 Process

-• Create three architectual concepts
+• Create three concepts of varying scope

-• Review concepts with stakeholders and users
+• Review concepts with stakeholders and test withusers

-Concept 1 explores the simplest way of bringing the current admin features into the cataloging tools while maintaining some principles of user experience and design.
-Implimenting this concept would be an easy transition for current users of the system and easy for the engineers to migrate.
+The simplest and fastest way of bringing the current admin features into the cataloging tools while maintaining some principles of user experience and design.

 Concept 2